asashish001/NyayaVault/Docs/03_RULES.md

 # Engineering Rules & Constraints
-## SIH 2026 — PS 26190
+##

 These rules bind every contributor (human or AI coding agent) working on this project.
-They exist to prevent scope creep, security shortcuts, and over-claiming — the three most common reasons similar SIH projects lose credibility with judges.
+They exist to prevent scope creep, security shortcuts, and over-claiming — the three most common reasons similar projects lose credibility with judges.

 ---